wpendl99/.github/profile/essentials/editors/editors.md

 ![LiveServer install](essentialsLiveServerInstall.png)

 Congratulations!
 You have join the 28 million users already enjoying this extension.
+You can test it by opening VS Code, creating a new file named index.html and pasting `<h1>hello<h1>` into the file.
+Then save the file and press the `Go Live` button.
+This will launch your browser and display the HTML from the file.
+If you make changes to your file and save it, the browser will automatically be updated to display your changes.

 ### GitLens